seastco/penpal/SECURITY.md

 penpal uses end-to-end encryption so the relay server transports messages it cannot read.
 This document describes the cryptographic design for developers who want to understand the threat model.

+## How It Works (Plain English)

+When you create a penpal account, you get a 12-word secret phrase.
+This phrase generates a unique pair of keys: a **public key** (like a mailing address anyone can see) and a **private key** (like a key to your mailbox that only you have).

+When you send a letter, your app uses *your* private key and the *recipient's* public key to scramble the message into unreadable gibberish.
+Only the recipient can unscramble it, because only they have the matching private key.
+The penpal server just passes this gibberish along -- it never has the keys needed to read it.

+**What the server can see:** who sent a letter to whom, when, and from which city.
+Basically, what a postal worker could read off an envelope.

+**What the server can never see:** what you actually wrote.

+**The catch:** your 12-word phrase *is* your account.
+Anyone who knows it can read your messages and pretend to be you.
+If you lose it, your account is gone.
+Write it down and keep it safe.

+---

+The rest of this document covers the cryptographic details for developers who want to understand the threat model.

 ## Key Generation

 Account identity is derived entirely from a 12-word BIP39 mnemonic: